-Take a look at these seven common things that can influence your vaginal health and how you can alter your everyday routine.
+Take a look at these seven common things that can influence your vaginal health.

 Nutrition is key when it comes not only to our vaginal health, but our overall well-being.
-Just how diet affects the rest of our body, it can really show how well the vagina performs and functions.
-Food has a huge impact on the vagina’s pH levels and it’s essential that we keep enough healthy bacteria in our system to prevent BV, yeast infections and other vaginal infections.
+Just how diet affects the rest of our body, it also affects your vagina.
+Food has a huge impact on the vagina’s pH levels and it’s essential that we keep enough healthy bacteria in our system.
+This is how to prevent BV, yeast infections and other vaginal infections.

 Intercourse is another big factor in the way our vaginal health responds.
-Unprotected sex can intervene with the acidity of the vagina that can lead to harmful bacteria growth when not practicing safe hygiene.
+Unprotected sex can intervene with the acidity of the vagina that can lead to harmful bacteria growth.
 If using toys, lubricant, or other methods with intercouse, be sure to avoid any with fragrances or soaps to prevent irritation.
 Be sure to practice safe hygiene by washing hands, toys, and remembering to pee after sex.

 There’s a lot the body responds to when undergoing stress, especially the vagina.
 Keep in mind that stress impacts the immune system and can create a hormonal imbalance that can later cause irregular periods and unwanted discharge.
 By practicing self-care, you can definitely feel the difference in your body’s response including your vagina.